 UPDATE – I now can’t live without a *Kwik Klip to help save my hands while closing all those safety pins.
 Highly recommend adding this to your quilting repertoire too!

 To start off, a plain *regular pencil would probably see you through most marking needs.
 As I got more and more into quilting and trying out new techniques, I found having a selection of marking tools to be handy.
 My current stash includes:

 Markers – such as the *Pilot Frixion markers which come off when you rub them or pass over them with an iron.
 Be warned though, these markers can bleach your fabric and the lines have been known to reappear in cold weather, which is not ideal when living in Montreal where it gets to be -30 in the winter!

 Pens – for those thin precise lines (i.e. I’m looking at you hexies!!)
 I’ve been using my *Pilot Frixion pen.

 White Pencil – *this one is perfect for darker fabric.

 There is a ton of ironing involved in quilting.
 It will revolutionize the outcome of your blocks and make it easier to piece everything together if your fabrics are nice and flat.
 This is also important before cutting into your fabric too!
 Based on many discussions with fellow quilters, we all seem to have our preferences.
 I’ve heard the good, the bad and the ugly about most irons on the market.

 What I would recommend focusing on is how hot the iron gets and the steam capability.
-I love my Rowenta, but they are known to leak after awhile, which mine did after about 5 years of constant use.
-I’ve heard wonderful things about T-Fal and Black & Decker, although my experience with the latter was a bust, which you can read about here.
+I love my *Rowenta, but they are known to leak after awhile, which mine did after about 5 years of constant use.
+I’ve heard wonderful things about T-Fal and Black & Decker, although my experience with the Black & Decker was a bust.

 In all honesty, I’m still trying to figure out my quilting needle game.
 It really depends on what you are looking to do, but I now stock these: